gbmhunter/NinjaCalc/README.md

 # Unit Tests

-Unit tests are under the `src/test/` directory.
-They use the [TestFX library](https://github.com/TestFX/TestFX) to test the JavaFX UI for each calculator.
+Unit tests are under the `test/` directory.
+This directory mimics the same directory structure of `src/`.

 Tests are easily run from within IntelliJ.
-To run all tests, right click on the `test` folder from within Intelli and click *Run 'All Tests'*.
+To run all tests, right click on the `test` folder from within IntelliJ and click *Run 'All Tests'*.

-Tests involving JavaFX can be easily written by making sure the test class in question extends `ApplicationTest`.
+Tests involving JavaFX can be easily written by making sure the test class in question extends `ApplicationTest`. `ApplicationTest` is a class from the [TestFX library](https://github.com/TestFX/TestFX) which is used here to test the JavaFX UI for each calculator.
 The `ApplicationTest` class makes sure that JavaFX is initialised correctly before your tests are run.
-You also have to provide a `start(Stage stage)` method.
+You have to provide a `start(Stage stage)` method for each test class.
 Here is an example:

 ````java
 import javafx.stage.Stage;